St. Martin’s Griffin

 When an explosion during a riot leaves Asa’s sister in a coma, she vows to do what she must to bring her back.
 As the youngest daughter in a royal house on the brink of collapse, her choices are desperate.
 She impersonates her sister in a marriage alliance to the heir to another ruling family, a boy with tragic secrets of his own.

 Every time Asa thinks she has made things better, she’s met with the bitter realization that she’s in fact only made her sister’s and her family’s situation more dire.
 War could come at any moment.
-War which will destroy … Continue reading
+War which … Continue reading

 Ready Player One